sandstorm-io/sandstorm/docs/administering/sandcats.md

 running the `install.sh` script.
 We call that **file-based recovery.** Here are the steps.

 * Find your three three `id_rsa` certificate files (usually `/opt/sandstorm/var/sandcats`) and keep them safe somewhere.
+Also keep a copy of `/opt/sandstorm/var/sandcats/https` if it exists.

 * Do a new Sandstorm install, presumably on a new server somewhere.
 It will install to `/opt/sandstorm`.
+You should choose a non-sandcats.io host name during this process, such as using literally `example.com`.

 * Copy those three `id_rsa` certificate files from the old server to the new server's Sandcats directory, `/opt/sandstorm/var/sandcats`.
+Do the same for `/opt/sandstorm/var/sandcats/https` if you backed it up.

-* In your new Sandstorm install, ensure you have your `BASE_URL` and `WILDCARD_HOST` set properly in your `sandstorm.conf`.
-Consider copying them from the old server's `sandstorm.conf`.
+* In your new Sandstorm install, ensure you have your `BASE_URL` and `WILDCARD_HOST` set properly.
+  If your sandcats.io subdomain is `example`, then you'll need `BASE_URL=example.sandcats.io` and `WILDCARD_HOST=*.example.sandcats.io`.
+Consider copying these values from the old server's `sandstorm.conf`.

 * Edit the new server's `sandstorm.conf` to contain this line: `SANDCATS_BASE_DOMAIN=sandcats.io`